-Before you can use ACLs on a file system, you must add an option to /etc/fstab for all file systems that must support ACLs.
+Before you can use ACLs on a file system, you must add an option to /etc/fstab for all file systems that must support ACLs (all relevant Linux file systems do).
 The following procedure describes how:

 - 1. Open /etc/fstab with an editor. - 2.
-Select the column with options.
+Select the column in which the mount options are specified.
 Add the option acl.
-Repeat this procedure for all file systems where you want to use ACLs. - 3.
-Remount all partitions where ACLs have been applied (or restart your server).
+Repeat this procedure for all file systems in which you want to use ACLs. - 3.
+Remount all partitions in which ACLs have been applied (or restart your server).
 For example, to remount the root partition so that new settings are applied, use mount -o remount /.